 ***NEW for 2019!!!
 Drop-in Singing Class!!!***

-The Breathe, Sing, Move program is designed to incorporate elements of breathing patterns, breathing muscle strength and vocalization to improve lung health for those with respiratory disease.
-Patients with mild to moderate respiratory disease including asthma, COPD, CF and IPF are invited to register for the program that will beginning April 2019 in Calgary.
+The Breathe, Sing, Move program is designed to incorporate elements of breathing pattern training, breathing muscle strength and vocalization to improve lung health for those with respiratory disease.
+Patients with mild to moderate respiratory disease including asthma, COPD, CF and IPF are invited to register for the program that will beginning April 9, 2019 in Calgary.
 No singing experience is necessary.
 With the support of the Lung Association: Albert and NWT, the cost to the participant is $75.

 Participants will attend eight weekly sessions that are team taught by a physiotherapist and singing teacher.
 Topics will include information about respiratory diseases, normal vs. dysfunctional breathing, breathing techniques to use during activity, airway clearance, healthy voice use, respiratory muscle training and posture and movement strategies.
 Outcome measures will be recorded before and after the program to track improvements.

 Physiotherapy based breathing exercises are generally part of pulmonary rehabilitation programs, as previous research has provided evidence to their benefit.
-Pursed-lip breathing can assist with decreasing hyperinflation and dynamic hyperinflation that occurs with COPD.
+Pursed-lip breathing can assist with decreasing hyperinflation that occurs with COPD.
 There is also evidence to support the use of breathing retraining in asthma management.
 Research has also shown that singing can increase respiratory muscle strength, improve speech and reduce breathlessness and other respiratory symptoms.
 It can improve mood, vitality and overall quality of life.
 Furthermore, singing is a social activity that encourages strong relationships and social engagement between students and with the teacher.

 Within Calgary, there is limited access to the Community Accessible Rehabilitation programs, leaving many people with respiratory disease in limbo.
 There is limited availability of pulmonary rehabilitation programs in the private sector, as this has not traditionally been addressed in the private practice setting.
 This program aims to fill the gap in pulmonary rehabilitation by providing an affordable program to individuals with respiratory disease.